MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/certificate-rotation-on-prem.md

 This section should be performed either after a successful certificate rotation or before the next certificate rotation.

-1. Remove the old thumbprints from the cluster configuration.
+1. Remove the old/secondary thumbprints from the cluster configuration.
 Once you remove them the appropriate section should look similar to this:

     ```json
     "security": {